AM2Lab/closed_loop_pressure_AM/readme.md

 # Pressure-based Closed-Loop Control for Extrusion-based Additive Manufacturing
-The developed code runs a pressure-based PID controller on SCARA 3D potter.
+This code is developed to run a pressure-based PID controller on the SCARA 3D potter.
 Please note that only the main parts of the code are provided.

 ## PID Controller
-Under specific pressure change conditions (more than 0.3 kPa), PID controller will be triggered.
-The PID controller gets pressure change as the input and speed factor (change in speed) is the output.
+Under specific pressure change conditions (more than 0.3 kPa), PID controller is triggered.
+Pressure change is the input of the controller and speed factor (change in speed) is the output of the controller.

 ## Load cell Script via Python
 ### Connection to the load cell